Country Portrait Denmark

 What in the text has been referred to as University Colleges.

-Prior to 1993 the Financeministery had supervised digital policies.
+Prior to 1993 the Ministry of Finance had supervised digital policies.

 1) Simple, clear rules.
 2) Digital communication 3) Possibility of automated case processing 4) Consistency across authorities – uniform concepts and reuse of data 5) Safe and secure data handling 6) Use of public infrastructure 7) Prevention of fraud and errors (Agreement on digital-ready legislation 2018)